-Google Enterprise President Amit Singh talked with Laszlo Bock, Senior Vice President of People Operations at Google and author of “Work Rules!” on the science of keeping teams happy & engaged.
+Google Cloud President Amit Singh talked with Laszlo Bock, Senior Vice President of People Operations at Google and author of “Work Rules!” on the science of keeping teams happy & engaged.

 Amit Singh: In your new book, “Work Rules!” you share insights from your leadership experience and research.
 What inspired you to put these insights out to a more general audience?

 Laszlo Bock: We spend more time working than we do anything else.
 More time even than we spend with our loved ones!
 And yet, for too many people, their job is just a means to an end.
 But work can and should be so much more.

 We’ve learned a lot over the years about what makes work more meaningful and productive–we’ve studied this at Google, reviewed the academic research and listened to companies far away from Silicon Valley doing inspiring things on the people front.
 I wanted this book to provide insights from all these sources to help others bring more happiness to the workplace, and to help us all find more inspiration and meaning in the work we do.

 Amit: Is there anything we can do from a leadership or management standpoint to make work more meaningful for our teams?

 - Be predictable and act in a consistent way.
 If your team can predict what you’re going to do nine times out of 10, and if your decisions are driven by a clear set of principles, they won’t have to come to you every single day on every single issue.
 This way, whether you give your team narrow guardrails or wide ones, they know that within that span they can do anything and can define their jobs.
 And that’s empowering.

 - Serve your team.
 Our role as managers is to make our team more effective and excited about the work they do.
 If we focus only on our own achievements, we minimize the work of our team—and by extension, the work of the rest of the company as a whole.